JQNguyen15/dpdl/README.md

 * Test Suite - Implement unit, integration and acceptance testing.
 * Chatroom - Gamers on DPDL should have a readily and easy to use chatroom.
-* Individual PMs - ALlow people to privately message each other
+* Individual PMs - Allow people to privately message each other

 ## Requirements